-Thinking of taking on Dry January this New Year?
+Thinking of taking on Dry January this year?
 Here are some tips that may help you along the way.

-Some things are just easier when you have someone right there with you, and Dry Jan is no different.
-Try and rope in a friend, family member, or your S.O., and there will always be someone else at the party with a vodka soda, sans the vodka.
+Some things are just easier when you have someone right there with you, and Dry January is no different.
+Try and rope in a friend, family member, or your S.O., and there will always be someone else at the party with a vodka soda, sans vodka.

-If by mid-month (or the first weekend) you are really feeling the struggle and in need of a little pick me up, why not use the money you would have spent on drinks to treat yourself?
-Even if it’s something small like a some new make up or skincare, it may be just what you need to get you through.
-And physically seeing the amount you have saved might make you think differently the next time you’re about to splurge on that cocktail.
+If by mid-month (or the first weekend) you are really feeling the struggle and in need of a little pick-me-up, why not use the money you would have spent on drinks to treat yourself?
+Even if it’s something small like a new cosy sweater, it may be just what you need to power through.
+And physically seeing the amount you have saved might make you think differently the next time you’re about to splurge on that $115 cocktail.

 Get a new hobby